upstash/upstash-web/README.md

 ## Snipsync

 We use [snipsync](https://github.com/temporalio/snipsync) to synchronize snippets from other repos (like redis-examples) to the docs, so they are deduplicated.
-Snipsync runs automatically when you do `yarn build`
+Snipsync runs automatically when you do `yarn build`.

 ### How to use:

 #### Source files:

 Use comments to identify code snippets and the locations where they should be merged.
 In the source repo, wrap the code snippets in comments with a unique snippet identifier like this:

 ```go